WeatherForecasterTeam/australia_weather_forecasts/README.md

 ## Folders

-* sandbox : testing environment for experimenting with new code and configurations.
+* <b>sandbox</b> : testing environment for experimenting with new code and configurations.
 wip-project: A branch for work in progress on the project.

-* data :  folder containing data used by the project, such as weather forecast data and location information.
+* <b>data</b> :  folder containing data used by the project, such as weather forecast data and location information.

 ## Versioning